koji-kojiro/unittest.h/README.md

 # test.h
-`test.h` is a simple unittest framework for C programmng language.
+`test.h` is a simple unit-testing framework for C programmng language.
 This library is designed to work with gcc, assuming some specific attributes and nested functions are available.
 `test.h` is meant to be a simple but better replacement of traditional `abort` tests.
 The main features are listed below: